 We are observing social distancing guidelines due to COVID-19.
 In order to receive this assistance, please reach out to the email below so we can discuss your financial options and get you the necessary help!

-To access our Emergency Services, please email Tracy, our Emergency Services Coordinator, at firstname.lastname@example.org
+To access our Emergency Services, please email Kyle, our Human Services Director, at firstname.lastname@example.org